d4g33z/mc-shell/README.md

 # MC-Shell: A Minecraft Power Development Environment

 Welcome to `mc-shell`!
 This project provides an interactive environment for creating, debugging, and using "powers" in Minecraft.
 It combines a powerful command-line shell with a visual block-based editor and a touch-friendly control panel.

 This guide will walk you through installing the software, managing your own Minecraft worlds, and using the tools to bring your creations to life.

-## :horse_racing: Quick Start
+## Quick Start

 This guide will get you running in just a few minutes.
 Each step is linked to a more detailed section below.